 - Obesity impairs cognitive functioning and decision-making.

 1: Fish: fish is the number one brain food.
 Weekly consumption of non-dried fish increases grey matter, which improves cognition and memory .
 Eating fish also reduces the risk of Alzheimer’s disease and dementia.

-2: Antioxidants: Antioxidant help to promote inner calm, to focus the mind and to improve memory and problem-solving skills.
+2: Antioxidants: Antioxidant help to promote inner calm, focus the mind and improve memory and problem-solving skills.
 Consider using dietary supplements for this.

 3: Fruits and Vegetables: You know you need to eat your five a day, but are you doing it?

-4: Whole Grains: Scientific studies have shown that diets which include whole grains reduce the chance of stroke and chronic disease.
+4: Whole Grains: Scientific studies have shown that diets that include whole grains reduce the chance of stroke and chronic disease.

 5: Avocado: The mono-saturated fat in avocados increases blood flow to the brain, helping promote good mental health.

 6: Power Foods: Learn about power foods like radishes, Goji berries and blueberries and incorporate them into your diet.